Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics

-Another approach to separate dust emission from CIB anisotropies is to rely on Scattering Transform (ST) statistics.
-ST are a family of low-variance summary statistics inspired by neural networks that efficiently characterize non-Gaussian processes~\citep{bruna2013ieee, anden2014ieee}.
-ST statistics are constructed from convolutions with a set of pass-band wavelets that separate a signal into its different scales, and nonlinear operations, such as modulus, that characterize the interaction, \textit{i.e.}, the statistical dependency, between these different scales~\citep{cheng2021ax}.
-Since their introduction in astrophysics, these statistics have consistently approached or reached the state of the art in characterizing, classifying, and inferring parameters in various domains, such as the interstellar medium~\citep{allys2019aa, regaldo2020aa, saydjari2021apj, lei2023apj, richard2025aa}, the large scale structures of the Universe~\citep{allys2020prd, eickenberg2022ax, valogiannis2022prd}, weak lensing~\citep{cheng2020mnras, cheng2021mnras}, and the epoch of reionization~\citep{greig2024mnras, hothi2024aa}.
+Another approach to separate dust emission from CIB anisotropies is to rely on scattering transform (ST) statistics.
+ST statistics are a family of low-variance summary statistics inspired by neural networks that efficiently characterise non-Gaussian processes~\citep{bruna2013ieee, anden2014ieee}.
+ST statistics are constructed from convolutions with a set of pass-band wavelets that separate a signal into its different oriented scales, and non-linear operations, such as modulus, that characterise the interaction, that is, the statistical dependence, between these different scales~\citep{cheng2021ax}.
+Since their introduction in astrophysics, these statistics have consistently approached or reached the best possible performance in characterising, classifying, and inferring parameters in various domains, such as the interstellar medium~\citep{allys2019aa, regaldo2020aa, saydjari2021apj, lei2023apj, richard2025aa}, the large-scale structures of the Universe~\citep{allys2020prd, eickenberg2022ax, valogiannis2022prd}, weak lensing~\citep{cheng2020mnras, cheng2021mnras}, and the epoch of reionisation~\citep{greig2024mnras, hothi2024aa}.

-Additionally, scattering transforms offer the ability to construct an approximate generative model of a given process from an estimate of its ST statistics~\citep{bruna2018jmst}.
+Additionally, STs offer the ability to construct an approximate generative model of a given process from an estimate of its ST statistics~\citep{bruna2018jmst}.
 This has been demonstrated for various physical processes, with models sometimes constructed from a single image~\citep{allys2020prd,cheng2024pnas}.
 Initially developed for two-dimensional (2D) planar data, these models have since been expanded to include multi-frequency data~\citep{regaldo2023apj}, spherical data~\citep{mousset2024aa, campeti2025aa}, and even spectroscopic data~\citep{hothi2025generative}.
-Regarding CMB studies, simulated data has shown that a ST generative model constructed from a single dust foreground patch can suffice to train a neural network to distinguish primordial B-modes from dust emission, even within a challenging mono-frequency approach~\citep{jeffrey2021mnrasl}.
+Simulated data in CMB studies showed that an ST generative model constructed from a single dust-foreground patch can suffice for training a neural network to distinguish primordial $B$ modes from dust emission, even within a challenging mono-frequency approach~\citep{jeffrey2021mnrasl}.